hashicorp/vault/website/source/intro/getting-started/dynamic-secrets.html.md

 Success!
 Data written to: aws/config/root
 ```

-Remember that secret backends can behave anyway they want when
+Remember that secrets engines can behave anyway they want when
 reading/writing a path, so this path stores this configuration for
 later.
 Notice you can't read it back: